-Policies relating to market risks are approved by the Board of the Virgin Money UK PLC Group.
+Policies relating to market risks are approved by the Group's Board.
 The consistent application of suitable polices across the Group is the responsibility of the Group's Board with the support of executive management governance committees.

 Interest rate risk